mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth-long.md

 We ran usability studies to determine whether QR codes or "license plate" would be usable to our guests.
 This was before QR codes were normalized in the pandemic. **96% of participants preferred the QR code** to the existing solution of entering info manually.
 45% of those participants had *never used a QR code before* but still completed preferred that UX.

 In-market we saw a **33% decrease**{.negative} in conversion rate, which was alarming.
 Fortunately that was offset by a **200% increase**{.positive} in our Bundle take-rate.
-The increase in bundle sales boosted LTV & AARPU making this new design a solid win for users and the business.
+The increase in bundle sales boosted LTV & MRR making this new design a solid win for users and the business.

 ### Expanded Distribtion {#b2b2c}